ahmadsoliman/EmbedIQ/memory-bank/progress.md

 ## Project Status: Initial Implementation Phase

 The EmbedIQ project has completed the initial planning phase and entered the implementation phase.
-We have set up the core project structure and scaffolding for both backend and frontend components.
+We have set up the core project structure and scaffolding for both backend and frontend components and are now implementing RAG functionality with LightRAG.

 ## What Works